luiscff/subvisual_code_challenge/README.md

 # Pokémon Search Application

-This is a Phoenix application that allows users to search for Pokémon by name or ID, using the [PokeAPI](https://pokeapi.co).
+This is a Phoenix application made to complete the Coding Challenge for the Apprenticeship Developer position at Subvisual.
+It allows users to search for Pokémon by name or ID, using the [PokeAPI](https://pokeapi.co).
 The app displays basic information such as the Pokémon's name, ID, and sprite.
 It also includes navigation buttons to allow users to move to the previous or next Pokémon when a single Pokémon is found.
 When the result is a list of Pokémon, the app displays all of them without the navigation buttons.

 ## Features